 5. Mitigate risk

-Businesses can employ process mining to get insights about their risk assessment processes and identify higher risk areas.
-Some process mining tools include predictive tools and digital twin of an organization (DTOs) to allow users to run what-if simulations and make predictions based on historical process data.
-By estimating possible risk scenarios, business analysts can develop strategies and take precautions to mitigate the risk.
+Businesses can use process mining to gain insights into risk assessment processes and identify high-risk areas.
+Some process mining tools offer predictive features and digital twin of an organization (DTOs), enabling users to run what-if simulations and make predictions based on historical process data.
+By estimating potential risk scenarios, business analysts can develop strategies and take actions to mitigate risks effectively.

 Becton Dickinson (BD), a healthcare facility, service and equipment firm in the USA, benefited from process mining to audit the procure to pay and vendor master business processes.
 They identified all the transactions concerning risk assessment and their root causes.
 In turn, BD targeted lost cash discounts and detected the vendors leading to lost discounts to improve how they use their capital.